Partnership for ECVET (PECVET) – Erasmus+ KA202: Strategic partnerships for vocational education and training (Innovation development)

 The target groups of the project are:

 - VET learners

-The project will jointly realise the following products aimed at VET teachers and providers across the EU:
+The project will jointly reinforce the following products aimed at VET teachers and providers throughout the EU:

-- Methodological Guide which will aid schools to identify and use appropriate methodology to test and implement LOs and ULOs in work-based learning environment
+- Methodological Guide, which will help schools identify and use appropriate methodology to test and implement LOs and ULOs in a work-based learning environment

-- Portfolio of LOs and ULOs containing on-line database of LOs and ULOs
+- Portfolio of LOs and ULOs containing on-line databases of LOs and ULOs

-- Training course leading to developing Mobility Manual – a guide helping to make the mobility project management smoothly going and problem-free
+- Training course leading to the development of the Mobility Manual – a guide to make the mobility project smoothly going and problem-free

-Participation in the project offers an opportunity for the partners to up-skill teachers and to develop the organisation’s capacity by facilitating learning experiences for the staff which will ultimately impact on the learners.
-The project will have a positive impact on the increase in number and quality of mobility and vocational training which will be more competence-based and customer oriented.
-Teachers involved in the project acquire new competences relating to the structuring of the curriculum into learning outcomes.
-Support from experts in ECVET (EfVET) will ensure quality development and strengthen dissemination and exploitation of the
+Participation in the project provides an opportunity for the partners to up-skill teachers and to develop the organization’s capacity by facilitating learning experiences for the staff, which will ultimately impact learners.
+The project will have a positive impact on the number and quality of mobility and vocational training that will be more competence-based and customer-oriented.
+Teachers involved in the project acquire new competencies related to the structuring of the curriculum into learning outcomes.
+Support from ECVET (EfVET) experts will ensure quality development and enhance the dissemination and exploitation of project results.

 Sharing good practice „How ECVET improved quality of mobilities“